 And here’s the after…

 Then I emptied and reorganized the extra towels (got rid of a couple oldies that were worn out) and recycled or filed old magazines.
 Now just the most current ones are out… and stacked nicely.
 Went through the bath toys and tossed any that were too icky.
 Cleaned any that needed cleaning and washed the basket liner.
-The potty chair is used for emergency trips in the boys room – been saving Emmett’s sheets this way.
-Thinking of skipping the potty chair all together for Cora if we can, by the way.
+The potty chair is used for emergency trips in the boys room – been saving E’s sheets this way.
+Thinking of skipping the potty chair all together for C if we can, by the way.

 And the biggie – the shelf.
 Cleaned out that basket, tossing anything expired or irrelevant (yes, irrelevant).
 That basket in the bedroom closet caught the extra soap and the shower head until we are ready to use them.
 We used the bubble bath up and the bottle is now a soap dispenser in the kitchen.
 Hair ties were corralled in the blue jar, and lotion is up high so it doesn’t end up in the two-year old’s hair again.
 After all that, there was room for my apothecary jar of bath salts that used to live on the tank of the toilet.
 Not like I ever have time for a bath, let alone many baths to necessitate an apothecary jar full of salts – HA!
 But it’s pretty and the kids enjoy them, I guess.

 Anyway.
 It looks much nicer in there and I’m really loving it.
-We desperately need a remodel in there, but I’m holding off until Cora is potty trained.
-Hopefully by then, the boys won’t be missing the toilet any more either.
-In the mean time, this is working great so far and it feels a lot more relaxing in there.
+We desperately need a remodel in there, but I’m holding off until C is potty trained.
+Hopefully by then, the boys won’t be missing the toilet any more either. ;) In the mean time, this is working great so far and it feels a lot more relaxing in there.

 What about that list of 20 (which I later cut to only 18)?
 I’m gonna finish it this year if it kills me.
 Click this link to see what I’ve already done, and below is what’s left: